 - Professor - Department of Biomedical Physiology and Kinesiology

-- Assistant Professor - School of Engineering Science
+- Associate Member - School of Engineering

 I studied the aerodynamics of dragonfly flight for my PhD. with Charlie Ellington as my supervisor at the University of Cambridge (1992-1995).
 The study considered both the flight dynamics and the performance of the flight muscles and resulted in estimates of the power output and efficiency of these muscles.

 Postdoctoral work with Ian Johnston at the University of St. Andrews considered the power output of axial muscle in fish and in particular the effect of water temperature and global warming on the muscle physiology and swimming performance (1995-1999).

 I investigated muscle responses to vibrations in man with Benno Nigg during a further postdoctoral fellowship at the University of Calgary and during this time I also started studying how different types of motor unit were recruited for different movements by wavelet analysis of EMG (1999-2003)

 I took up a faculty position with the Royal Veterinary College in 2004 and directed a series of projects into motor recruitment during dynamic activities in rats and man, treatment and biomechanics of the equine back and muscle dysfunction in children with cerebral palsy.